 Environment variable name containing the bearer token.
 When specified, the generated SDK will automatically scan for this environment variable at initialization.

 Configure OAuth 2.0 client credentials authentication.
+Optionally configure a refresh-token endpoint for token renewal without re-authentication.

-The OAuth flow type.
-Currently only "client-credentials"
+The OAuth 2.0 grant type.
+Currently only "client-credentials" is supported.

 Environment variable name containing the OAuth client ID.
 When specified, the generated SDK will automatically scan for this environment variable at initialization.